3dbeb41841bfbfcc24d55143816cf7f1/js-objects-and-json/README.md

 ## Object methods

 As we've said before, the value of a property can be anything in JavaScript, means we can also attach functions to objects properties.
-When a function is attached to a property, this function become a `method`.
-Methods are defined the exact same way than a function, except that they have to be defined as the property of an object.
+When a function is attached to a property, this function becomes a `method`.
+Methods are defined the exact same way as a function, except that they have to be defined as the property of an object.

 ```javascript
 var classroom = {